reimerb13/Baseball-Analytics-Practicum/README.md

 ZR: Zone Rating

+# Libraries Used in R

+Here is the list of libraries used to complete the baseball project in R:
+- Lahman
+- dplyr
+- ggplot2
+- outliers
+- class
+- gmodels
+- caret
+- randomForest
+- tseries
+- forecast
+- Metrics

 # Data Preparation

 The Fielding dataset was merged with the first and last name of players in the People dataset from the Lahman library.